launchdarkly/hello-dotnet-client/README.md

 ## Instructions for .NET Core (console)

-1. To ensure that you are using the latest version of the SDK, run `dotnet add XamarinConsoleApp package LaunchDarkly.XamarinSdk` (or, use "Manage NuGet Packages" in Visual Studio to update the `LaunchDarkly.XamarinSdk` package in the `XamarinConsoleApp` project).

-2. Edit `Shared/DemoParameters` as described above.
+1. Edit `Shared/DemoParameters` as described above.

-3. If you are using Visual Studio, open `LaunchDarkly.HelloXamarin.sln` and run the `XamarinConsoleApp` project.
+2. If you are using Visual Studio, open `LaunchDarkly.HelloXamarin.sln` and run the `XamarinConsoleApp` project.
 Or, to run from the command line, type the following command:

 ```
     dotnet run --project XamarinConsoleApp